Sednaya Prison: Amnesty International report (2017)

+Based on these testimonies and with the help of an architect working with 3D modeling software, Amnesty and Forensic Architecture constructed a model of the entire prison.
+Witnesses added objects like torture tools, blankets, furniture, and areas from memory, where they recalled them being used.
+Forensic Architecture's project on Sednaya was part of a larger campaign run by Amnesty International.
+The project aimed to pressure the Assad government to allow independent monitors into the detention centres.

-Another former detainee is Samer al-Ahmed, who was regularly forced to squeeze his head through the small hatch near the bottom of his cell door.
-It was then straightened out by the prison guards when they, with all their weight, jumped on his head.
+One detainee, Samer al-Ahmed, was regularly forced to squeeze his head through the small hatch near the bottom of his cell door.
+It was then straightened out by the prison guards before they, with all their weight, jumped on his head.
 This required that al-Ahmed's head be pressed against the edge of the hatch.
-The guards would continue the torture until blood started flowing across the floor.
+The guards would continue until blood flowed across the floor.

 Torture methods in Sednaya varied.
 One common interrogation technique called Shabeh was described by one of the witnesses: "They had me stand on the barrel, and they tied the rope around my wrists.
 Then they took away the barrel.
 There was nothing below my feet.
 They were dangling in the air.
 They brought three sticks… They were hitting me everywhere… After they were done beating me with the wooden sticks, they took the cigarettes.
 They were putting them out all over my body.
 It felt like a knife excavating my body, cutting me apart."
 Other methods of torture consisted of leaving people in stress positions while beating them or torturing them with electricity.

-Describing the nature of the ongoing torture in the prison, the Amnesty Report states: "In Sednaya, torture is not used to force a detainee to "confess", as it is in branches of the security forces, but instead as a method of punishment and degradation.
+Describing the nature of the ongoing torture in the prison, the Amnesty report stated: "In Sednaya, torture is not used to force a detainee to "confess", as it is in branches of the security forces, but instead as a method of punishment and degradation.
 The most common form of torture used at Sednaya is regular and brutal beatings.
-Detainees told Amnesty International that the beatings they endured were sometimes so severe that they caused life-long damage and disability or death...
+Detainees told Amnesty International that the beatings they endured were sometimes so severe that they caused life-long damage and disability or death....
 Former detainees told Amnesty International that they were also subjected to sexual violence at Sednaya, including rape.
 According to former detainee "Hassan": "They were making people take their clothes off, and touch each other in sensitive places, and rape each other too.
 I went through this only one time, but I heard about it happening so much."

-The Syrian Justice Ministry denied the report issued by Amnesty International, describing it as "devoid of truth" and considering it to be a part of a smear campaign targeted against the Syrian government.
-The Syrian Justice Ministry holds a view that motivation for the allegations to smear the Syrian government's international reputation come from recent "military victories against terrorist groups".
+The Syrian Justice Ministry condemned the report as "devoid of truth" and a part of a smear campaign against the Syrian government.
+The ministry argued the allegations were motivated by the government's recent "military victories against terrorist groups".